cessen/rune/doc/design.md

     val a = ...

     # Mutable variable declaration
+    var b

+Where "..." is a stand-in for actual code.

+`const` and `val` declarations _require_ a value initializer.  `var` can optionally have a value initializer, but does not require one.  `type` declarations don't have a value initializer.
+Value initializers are an `=` followed by an expression:

-    var b = ...
+    var b = 42

-`type`, `const`, and `val` declarations all _require_ an initializer.  `var` declarations do not.

-`const`, `val`, and `var` can optionally include a type specification.
+`type` declarations _require_ a type specification.  `const`, `val`, and `var` can optionally include a type specification.
 Types are specified with a `:` after the name, followed by a type:

-    const bar: i32 = 5  # 32-bit integer
+    # 8-bit unsigned integer
-    val a: f32 = 5.2    # 32-bit float
+    var b: u8

+Note that type specification (if present) always precedes value initialization:

-    var b: u8 = 255     # 8-bit unsigned integer
+    var b: u8 = 42

-In many cases, the type can be inferred without an explicit type specification.
+Just because type specification is optional for `const`, `val`, and `var` declarations does not mean that they are typeless.
+Rather, the compiler can often infer their type from how they are used.
+If the compiler cannot infer their type, then you must provide a type specification.

 Built-in Types